antrea-io/antrea/docs/network-flow-visibility.md

   # Provide the transport protocol for the flow aggregator collecting process, which is tls, tcp or udp.
   aggregatorTransportProtocol: "tls"

-  # Provide DNS name or IP address of flow aggregator for generating TLS certificate.
-It must match
+  # Provide an extra DNS name or IP address of flow aggregator for generating TLS certificate.
-  # the flowCollectorAddr parameter in the antrea-agent config.
-  flowAggregatorAddress: "flow-aggregator.flow-aggregator.svc"
+  flowAggregatorAddress: ""

   # recordContents enables configuring some fields in the flow records.
 Fields can
   # be excluded to reduce record size, but some features or external tooling may